Cosa stai cercando?

 To fill the hot tub, use the solenoid valve that functions as both a water inlet and outlet.
 This valve can be controlled via the control panel.

 The hot tub features a dual-system hydromassage, which consists of a WHIRLPOOL system that emits water jets combined with air jets, and an AIRPOOL system, which features air jets coming from valves positioned at the bottom of the tub.
 The WHIRLPOOL system is connected to an electrical pump, which draws water into the pipes and forces it through the whirlpool jets, where it mixes with air.
 Which means, in summary, the whirlpool system operates by continuously recirculating water through the pump.
-In contrast, the AIRPOOL system uses only air, needing just one pump (blower).

 The hot tub is started via the water-resistant digital control panel.
 You can set various functions, including the type of hydromassage (Whirlpool, Airpool, or both), water temperature, chromotherapy, filtration, silent night mode, and water filling/draining.

 Using detergents specifically designed for hot tubs is essential, as general household cleaners can cause foaming and PH issues.
-It is possible to purchase them from your local retailer or service centre.

 The filters can be easily removed for simple cleaning and maintenance.
 It is recommended that you clean them weekly under running water and use a specific descaling product every 15 to 20 days to prevent mineral build-up.